leriksen/tf_min_init/README.md

     1. it should be the same as the <env> suffix in `TF_WORKSPACE`
 1. run `terraform init`, `terraform plan` etc
 1. iterate youe infra as required from there

+If you dont need a TFC-connected experience, uncomment the local state storage directive in the terraform.tf file, or customise as required (azure storage, AWS S3 etc)